Formal category theory in augmented virtual double categories: Left Kan extension

 \section{Left Kan extension}

 We begin by introducing four notions of left Kan extension in augmented virtual double categories.
 The first of these, defined below, is that of `weak left Kan extension'.
-In \propref{weak left Kan extensions along companions} we will see that weak left Kan extension along companions (\augdefref{5.1}) in an augmented virtual double category $\K$ corresponds to left Kan extension in the vertical 2"/category $V(\K)$ contained in $\K$ (\augexref{1.5}), the latter in the classical sense.
-The stronger notion of `left Kan extension', introduced in \defref{left Kan extension} below, recovers the classical notion of `enriched left Kan extension', as introduced by Borceux and Kelly in \cite{Borceux-Kelly75} (see also Section~4 of \cite{Kelly82}), as we will see in \exref{enriched left Kan extension}.
+In \propref{weak left Kan extensions along companions} we will see that weak left Kan extension along companions (see \augdefref{5.1} or \defref{companion and conjoint} below) in an augmented virtual double category $\K$ corresponds to left Kan extension in the vertical 2"/category $V(\K)$ contained in $\K$ (\augexref{1.5}), the latter in the classical sense.
+The stronger notion of `left Kan extension', introduced in \defref{left Kan extension} below, recovers the classical notions of `weighted colimit' and `enriched left Kan extension', as introduced by Borceux and Kelly in \cite{Borceux-Kelly75} (see also Sections~3 and 4 of \cite{Kelly82}), as we will see in \exsref{weighted colimits}{enriched left Kan extension}.
 On the other hand the notion of `pointwise weak left Kan extension' of \defref{pointwise left Kan extension} is reminiscent of that of pointwise left Kan extension in a $2$"/category, as introduced by Street in \cite{Street74b}.
 The same definition also introduces the notion of `pointwise left Kan extension', which combines the latter two strengthenings.
 In \secref{pointwise Kan extensions section} we will see that the notions of `pointwise weak left Kan extension' and `pointwise left Kan extension' coincide in augmented virtual double categories $\K$ that have `cocartesian tabulations' as well as restrictions on the right (\thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions}); moreover in that case they recover Street's $2$"/categorical notion of pointwise left Kan extension in $V(\K)$ (\propref{pointwise left Kan extensions along companions}).